clojure-goes-fast/clojure-goes-fast.com/content/blog/2023-10-17-clj-async-profiler-110.md

 That's all the quick transforms available for now.
 Some more may be added in the future, but these should cover a lot of usecases already.
-Quick transforms can also be a stepping stone to more complex behavior Start by adding one from the menu and then experiment with expression in the sidebar to reach the most informative view.
+Quick transforms can also be a stepping stone to more complex behavior.
+Start by adding one from the menu and then experiment with expression in the sidebar to reach the most informative view.